tri-cods/tidy-data/sections/tidy-vs-messy-ii.md

 How might we turn this dataset into tidy data?
 How might you apply these concepts to your own research?

+Describe auditing changes to the data in the Undo/Redo sidebar.

 [<<< Previous](transforming-columns.md)